 How Sleep deprivation affects our performance in the workplace?

-Two years ago, an extensive research revealed the expense of sleep deficiency on the economy: in the UK, it costs us nearly 2% of GDP1.
-In February 2015 the journal of the National Sleep Foundation published that adults (18 to 64) require between 7 to 9 hours of sleep per day so adults who fall below this range are in sleep deficit.
-How does sleep deficiency affect our performance and engagement in the workplace?
+In February 2015 the journal of the National Sleep Foundation published that adults (18 to 64 years old) require between 7 to 9 hours of sleep per day so adults who fall below this range are in sleep deficit.
+How exactly does sleep deficiency affect our performance and engagement in the workplace?

 Please realise that no amount of the strongest coffee or energy drinks will alter the effects of sleep deficiency: They are far reaching, damaging to health (physical and mental), and incur huge hidden costs to businesses through presenteeism2, lack of efficiency and lack of engagement.